aarons-talks/2020-01-21-GoDays-Berlin/README.md

 Outline:

-- What are Go Modules & Really breif history
+- What are Go Modules & Really brief history
 - What changed in Go 1.13
   - Public proxy
   - Sum DB